Poland: Birding the Baltic Coast and East in Fall

 As we move deeper into the forest, we will start to come across the area’s most mysterious and special species.
 By moving quietly along forest trails we might spot the elusive Hazel Grouse scurrying along the forest floor, while above us Spotted Nutcracker can be found atop the large trees here.
 A drive at night should give us some of the forest’s special owls as well, with Tawny Owl and Eurasian Pygmy Owl the most common, although the latter can also regularly be seen in the day.
 These night drives should also give us our best chance of seeing the rare (European) Grey Wolf and October is the best month to see this mystical mammal in the forests.

-Spotted Nutcracker is a stunning species of the deep forests of Białowieża.
+Bohemian Waxwing is a stunning species of the forests of Białowieża.

 Not too far from our base in Białowieża is the huge Siemianówka Reservoir.
 We will visit this excellent birding site, located along the Belarus border, where we can expect numerous fantastic birds on the reservoir itself or the adjacent farmland and woodland patches.
 Literally anything can turn up here at this time of the year so it will be a thrilling birding session.